ActuaryEmma/Camping-Blog/README.md

 * Unzip the downloaded files in a folder of choice.
 * Open the index file from the zipped file with any browser.
  ****

-### video Link
-- Click this link to view the video review for the application:

 ### Repolink
 - Click this link to view the back end repo https://github.com/ActuaryEmma/Camping-Blog